Bored of Lunch Beef Pho Slow Cooker

 Directions

-• Prepare the slow cooker: Place the beef, spring onions, cinnamon stick, grated ginger, lime zest and juice, hoisin sauce, star anise, sliced garlic, beef stock, and chopped red chilli into the slow cooker.
-Stir everything well and season with salt and pepper to taste.
+• Add the beef, spring onions, cinnamon stick, ginger, lime zest and juice, hoisin sauce, star anise, garlic, beef stock, and red chilli to the slow cooker.
+Season with salt and pepper and stir to combine.

-• Prepare the noodles: Add the rice noodles to the slow cooker, ensuring they are submerged in the broth.
-Stir and cook for another 20 minutes, stirring after 10 minutes to prevent sticking.
+• Add the rice noodles to the slow cooker, making sure they are submerged in the broth.
+Stir, cover, and cook for a further 20 minutes, stirring once after 10 minutes.

 Shili Mohamed Avatar